 About John Denbigh

-Having previously worked in a range of roles in the UK Civil Service, including a period in Government Legal Services, John Denbigh – https://www.linkedin.com/in/john-denbigh-b8154846/ – established Contact and Residence in 2010.
+Having previously worked in a range of roles in the UK Civil Service, including a period in Government Legal Services, and as a County Court Advocate for a solicitors’ firm, John Denbigh – https://www.linkedin.com/in/john-denbigh-b8154846/ – established Contact and Residence in 2010.

 John is a member of Resolution, an organisation of 6,500 family law professionals, who believe in a constructive, non-confrontational approach to family law matters.